pivotal/docs-tap/tanzu-build-service/tbs-about.md

 The Tanzu Build Service `lite` descriptor is the default descriptor selected if none are configured.

 It contains a smaller footprint to speed up installation time.
-However, it does not support all workload types.
+However, it does not support all workload types – for example the `lite` descriptor does not contain the php buildpack.

+The `lite` descriptor only contains the `base` [stack](https://docs.pivotal.io/tanzu-buildpacks/stacks.html).
+The `default` stack will be installed but is identical to the `base` stack.

 A full table of differences between `full` and `lite` shown [here](#descriptors-table).